latest information on domestic violence and abuse support.

 How can you access the B4C programme?

-If you’re interested in accessing the programme or would like more information, contact one of the following people:
+If you’re interested in accessing the programme or would like more information, contact us by email or phone:

 How can our B4C programme help you?

-Our B4C programme uses 3 main approaches to help young people address their behaviour and make positive changes:
+Our B4C programme focuses on non-violence and developing mutual respect between family members.
+It uses 3 main approaches to help young people address their behaviour and make positive changes: